rpmuller/ePubs/WesternPhilosophy.md

 was so completely victorious that no competitor remained to challenge his claim to power.

 To the Roman world, the discovery that the period of civil war was ended came as a surprise, which was a cause of rejoicing to all except a small senatorial party.
 To every one else, it was a profound relief when Rome, under Augustus, at last achieved the stability and order which Greeks and Macedonians had sought in vain, and which Rome, before Augustus, had also failed to produce.
-In Greece, according to Rostovtseff, republican Rome had "introduced nothing new, except pauperization, bankruptcy, and a stoppage of all independent political activity/' 1
+In Greece, according to Rostovtseff, republican Rome had "introduced nothing new, except pauperization, bankruptcy, and a stoppage of all independent political activity."[^121]

+[^121]: _History of the Ancient World_, Vol. II, p.
+255.

 The reign of Augustus was a period of happiness for the Roman Empire.
 The administration of the provinces was at last organized with some regard to the welfare of the population, and not on a purely predatory system.
 Augustus was not only officially deified after his death, but was spontaneously regarded as a god in various provincial cities.
 Poets praised him, the commercial classes found the universal peace convenient, and even the Senate, which he treated with all the outward forms of respect, lost no opportunity of heaping honors and offices on his head.

 But although the world was happy, some savour had gone out of life, since safety had been preferred to adventure.
 In early times, every free Greek had had the opportunity of adventure; Philip and Alexander put an end to this state of affairs, and in the Hellenistic world only Macedonian dynasts enjoyed anarchic freedom.
 The Greek world lost its youth, and became either cynical or religious.
 The hope of embodying ideals in earthly institutions faded, and with it the best men lost their zest.
 Heaven, for Socrates, was a place where he could go on arguing; for philosophers after Alexander, it was something more different from their existence here below.

 In Rome, a similar development came later, and in a less painful form.
-Rome was not conquered, as Greece was, but had, on the 1 History of th* Ancient World.
-Vol. II, p.
-255.
+Rome was not conquered, as Greece was, but had, on the contrary, the stimulus of successful imperialism.
-2Q6

-THE ROMAN EMPIRE IN RELATION TO CULTURE

-contrary, the stimulus of successful imperialism.
 Throughout the period of the civil wars, it was Romans who were responsible for the disorders.
 The Greeks had not secured peace and order by submitting to the Macedonians, whereas both Greeks and Romans secured both by submitting to Augustus.
 Augustus was a Roman, to whom most Romans submitted willingly, not only on account of his superior power; moreover he took pains to disguise the military origin of his government, and to base it upon decrees of the Senate.
 The adulation expressed by the Senate was, no doubt, largely insincere, but outside the senatorial class no one felt humiliated.

-The mood of the Romans was like that of zjeune homtne range in nineteenth-century France, who, after a life of amatory adventure, settles down to a marriage of reason.
+The mood of the Romans was like that of _jeune homme range_ in nineteenth-century France, who, after a life of amatory adventure, settles down to a marriage of reason.
 This mood, though contented, is not creative.
 The great poets of the Augustan age had been formed in more troubled times; Horace fled at Philippi, and both he and Virgil lost their farms in confiscations for the benefit of victorious soldiers.
 Augustus, for the sake of stability, set to work, somewhat insincerely, to restore ancient piety, and was therefore necessarily rather hostile to free inquiry.
 The Roman world began to become stereotyped, and the process continued under later emperors.

 The immediate successors of Augustus indulged in appalling cruelties towards Senators and towards possible competitors for